nextcloud/documentation/admin_manual/enterprise_clients/creating_branded_apps.rst

 --------------------------

 Building and distributing your branded iOS ownCloud app involves a large number of interdependent steps.
-The process is detailed in the "Building a Branded iOS App Manual" Follow these instructions exactly and in order, and you will have a nice branded iOS app that you can distribute to your users.
+The process is detailed in the "ownCloud Building Branded Apps Manual"" Follow these instructions exactly and in order, and you will have a nice branded iOS app that you can distribute to your users.

 Building an Android App
 -----------------------

-See :doc:`` for instructions on building your own branded Android app.
+Building and distributing your branded Android ownCloud app is fairly simple, and the process is detailed in the "ownCloud Building Branded Apps Manual"